yodakohl/techtree/README.md

 # Tech Tree

 MVP for a visualization of all human technology.
 95% of the work was done by codex.
 Data provided by codex/gemini.
-The data is stored locally in `tech-tree.json` and loaded on startup.
+Technology data is stored under the `data/` directory split by era and loaded on startup.
 The client UI uses Vis.js to draw the tree and allows adding or editing entries.

 ![techtree](https://github.com/user-attachments/assets/e189ec5e-6124-4d2d-9521-434d65a7df01)